 Monument entrance fee

-Temporary driving license fees for all riders and drivers (mandatory as your licenses or IDL are not recognised in Myanmar)
+Temporary driving license fees for all riders and drivers (mandatory as your licenses or IDP are not recognised in Myanmar)

 Special Overland Permission fees for Participants (mandatory)